LucasFaustman/my-small-crm/README.md

 2. I would add an option for search or filtering through items.
 Currently there is only an option for sorting and pagination.

 3. I want to add an invoicing feature where users can keep track of invoices sent, paid, etc.

+4. I would like to add a drag and drop feature for moving deals in the pipeline.

 ## Lessons Learned: